radulle/ngx-deploy-npm/docs/README_contributors.md

    ng run your-angular-project:deploy
    ```

-5. You can remove the link later by running `npm unlink`
+5. You can remove the link later by running `npm run unlink`

 ### 4. Testing